Skip to main content

 While workplaces have made progress in addressing factors that affect performance, such as burnout and wellbeing, many leaders still place too much emphasis on the past and use negative reinforcement to extract good performance.

-It’s time to rethink this approach – instead of reprimanding employees when things aren’t going well, consider how you can empower your workforce to develop their skills.
+It’s time to rethink this approach – instead of reprimanding employees when things aren’t going well, consider how you can empower your workforce to hone their skills and, as a result, better support employee engagement and development.

-In this guide, we’ll outline a new approach to performance management, including everything you need to know about performance management, including best practices and resources for empowering your employees to meet expectations and adopt a growth mindset for ongoing development.
+In this guide, we’ll outline a new approach to performance management and share everything you need to know, including best practices and resources for empowering your employees to meet expectations and adopt a growth mindset for ongoing development.

-While many people associate performance management with the annual performance review, it actually consists of multiple processes that don’t simply measure performance but also develop performance.
+While many people associate performance management with annual performance reviews, it actually consists of multiple processes that don’t simply measure performance but also contribute to employee development.

 Before delving deeper, let’s take a step back and define two key concepts:

-• Performance measurement retroactively evaluates and quantifies employee performance over a given time frame.
-It’s often associated with a traditional, once-a-year performance review from the top down (i.e., manager to direct report).
+- Performance measurement retroactively evaluates and quantifies employee performance over a given time frame.
+It’s often associated with a traditional, once-a-year performance review from the top down (i.e., manager to direct report performance appraisals).

 The chart below further compares the two concepts.